contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 5 packets captured
 ```

-Note that the vlan shown in tcpdump is same (i.e. `112`) as what we configured in the VLAN.
+Note: The vlan shown in tcpdump is same (i.e. `112`) as what we configured in the VLAN.
 After verifying this, feel free to stop the ping that is still running on
 `contiv-vlan-c2` container.

 ### Chapter 5: Applying policies between containers with Contiv